 3. Topology Optimization:

-Topology optimization is the most general form of structural optimization and it is a combination of size and shape optimization.
-In discrete cases, such as for truss structures, it is achieved by allowing the design variables, such as the cross-sectional areas of the truss members, to have a value of zero or a minimum gage size.
+Topology optimization is the most general structural optimization, combining size and shape optimization.
+In discrete cases, such as for truss structures, it is achieved by allowing the design variables, such as the cross-sectional areas of the truss members, to have a value of zero or a minimum gauge size.
 For continuum-type structures in two dimensions (2D), topology changes can be achieved by allowing the thickness of a sheet to have values of zero at different locations, thereby determining the number and shape of the cavities (holes).
-For continuum type structures in three dimensions (3D), the same effect can be achieved by having a density-like variable that can take any value down to zero.
+The same effect can be achieved for continuum-type structures in three dimensions (3D) by having a density-like variable that can take any value down to zero.

 In size and shape optimization, the size and shape of the components of a structure can be manipulated.
 They can have any value within their limits, but they must always be present.
 But if the designer/engineer does not know what the shape or size of the structure should be, then topology optimization needs to be used.
+Topology optimization gives the product’s initial design, while size/shape optimization is used to update the current design.
 The basic flowchart depicts the process of the Topology optimization is shown in the following figure.